shenders13/atrium-tech-talk/README.md

 ##### Making the text look nice.

-Step 3: Make the font white, less bold and all the same size.
+Step 3: Make the font sans-serif, white, less bold and all the same size.

 ```
 <html>